 Some CAAP clients may not be comfortable staying at the provided shelter or housing and may request for an exemption.
-Upon receipt, the EW shall email Triage clerical using the following template to schedule an employability and shelter exemption assessment with DECU.
+Upon receipt, the EW shall refer the client to the Triage Q-Flow Calendar by indicating "Shelter" or "Housing" on the "Exemption" line under Reasons for Referral.